JHalt06/Books-For-The-Future/docs/DesignDoc.md

 > section will follow the same instructions that are given for the View
 > Tier above._

+The ViewModel tier of the project flows through several classes to allow seamless transfer of data updates.
+Initially, a user logs into the application and their credentials are handled by the AuthController, granting them permissions defined by the UserService.
+If a new user needs an account to be created, or a password needs to change, that state transfer is done by the UserController class.
+Once the user is logged in, the HelperService class handles actions they might make on the platform.
+The CupboardController class allows users to perform actions and handles the transfer of various Need states like CRUD operations and search methods.

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
 > static models (UML class diagrams) with some details such as associations (connections) between classes, and critical attributes and methods. (**Be sure** to revisit the Static **UML Review Sheet** to ensure your class diagrams are using correct format and syntax.)_
 >